 Our Climate Smart Commitment: How and Why

 Climate change is a reality.
 Humans are driving it, and only humans can stop it.
-Some may disagree.
-But I believe that in the future people will look back at our generation and see that there were three kinds of people: misguided deniers; those who knew climate change was happening, but were guilty of doing nothing when it was still possible to make a difference; and those who recognized the problem and did what they could to help solve it.
+In the future, people will look back at our generation and see that there were three kinds of people: misguided deniers; those who knew climate change was happening, but were greedy and did nothing when it was still possible to make a difference; and those who recognized the problem and did what they could to help solve it.

 To simply stop traveling would be the wrong solution.
 Travel is not only a great form of recreation, but also an important opportunity to broaden our perspectives and humanize the world by experiencing different cultures.
 Americans who travel gain empathy for the other 96 percent of humanity.
-As travelers, we celebrate diversity, we understand that tolerance is vital to peace, we gain a respect for nature, and we become global citizens.
-And as global citizens, we know we must be engaged in the world and stand up for the causes we believe in.
+As global citizens, we know we must be engaged in the world and stand up for the causes we believe in.

 For all of these reasons, Rick Steves' Europe is committed to being a climate-smart tour company.
-It's our hope that this groundbreaking effort will inspire other travel companies to start similar programs, so their travelers can also enjoy the peace of mind that comes from traveling with a zero-carbon footprint.
+It's our hope that this groundbreaking effort will inspire other travel companies to start similar programs, so their travelers can also enjoy the peace of mind that comes that comes from traveling ethically.

 We believe that, in addition to being the right thing to do, investing in climate-smart projects is a smart and responsible business practice.

 To address this problem, the UN's Sustainable Development Goals call for "climate-smart agriculture" (CSA) initiatives.
 A relatively new approach to climate change, CSA has three pillars: increasing food production, adapting to the changing climate, and reducing greenhouse gas emissions.
 Experts call it "food security, adaptation, and mitigation."
-All three of these components are smart and necessary throughout the world.
+All three of these components are necessary.

 Many environmental initiatives are meant to help struggling societies adapt to the effects of climate change.
 But we must also work to prevent the damage from happening in the first place (that's "mitigation").
 Our outdated economic model makes exploiting the resources of the land more valuable than preserving the land itself.
 The result: The equivalent of 27 soccer fields of greenery is cut down every minute.
 The loss of these forests is the second largest source of carbon emissions, after the burning of fossil fuels.
 (And remember: Deforestation does not just mean the trees are gone — it also means that the habitat of countless species has been eliminated, the surrounding communities and cultures have been altered, and the land has either been left barren, opening the door to more environmental disasters, or is housing industries that generate even more carbon emissions, such as factories and cattle ranches.)